kunrex/kunrex/README.md

 <img align="right" src="Images/heart2.JPG" width="300" title="hover text">

-I'm 16 and like to program.
-Sometimes I make cool things but most of the time its just me smashing my keyboard
+I'm a random kid who tries to program but ends up smashing his keybard 90% of the time

 • You can check out my discord bot <a href="https://github.com/kunrex/Pepper.bot">here </a>